 With an additional $100 million provided by the Clean Energy Finance Corporation, finance is also available through RateSetter to help households pay for the balance of the subsidised battery and new or additional solar if required.

-The subsidy is available to all South Australians, and calculated on the kilowatt hour capacity of the battery purchased.
+The applications lodged on 15 April 2020 onwards are eligible for the Step Two subsidy. and calculated on the kilowatt hour capacity of the battery purchased.
 Furthermore, Energy Concession Holders are eligible for a higher subsidy, ensuring low-income households are supported to access the Scheme.

 |Energy concession holder||All other households|

-For example, a battery with 5kWh of storage could receive a $2500 subsidy, or $3000 for energy concession holders.
-While the subsidy will vary depending on the size of the battery, it is capped for everyone at a maximum of $6,000 per battery installed.
+Save up to $4,000 on the cost of a home battery the subsidy will vary depending on the size of the battery, it is capped for everyone at a maximum of $4,000 per battery installed.